-Rosemary oil has potent anti-inflammatory effects that help it to cool redness and irritation quickly.
-Since rosemary oil is highly concentrated, it shouldn’t be applied directly to skin.
+Rosemary essential oil has potent anti-inflammatory effects [source] that help it to cool redness and irritation quickly.
+Since rosemary oil is highly concentrated, it should not be applied directly to skin.
 Instead, mix 5 drops with a teaspoon of carrier oil (like sweet almond or jojoba), then apply as needed.

-Peppermint (as well as other oils containing menthol) create a cooling sensation on the skin that helps soothe the burn and itch you often get with bites.
-Peppermint oil is also antimicrobial, which helps reduce the risk of infection associated with some bites.
-While it can be applied to skin without diluting first, some people might find the cooling sensation too strong.
-In that case you should mix it with the carrier oil of your choice.
+Peppermint essential oil (and other oils containing menthol) creates a cooling sensation on the skin that helps soothe the burn and itch you often get with bites.
+Peppermint oil is also antimicrobial [source], which helps reduce the risk of infection associated with some bites.
+Some people might find the cooling sensation of peppermint too strong, so it’s a good idea to mix it with the carrier oil of your choice.

 While each of these oils works well by itself, I like to mix them into a soothing bug bite spray to take advantage of all their healing powers at once.

 Essential Oil Bug Bite Spray

 - 4 ounce spray bottle

 - 2 ½ tablespoons carrier oil like fractionated coconut oil or sweet almond oil